ksfajardo/PI01_ML_OPS/README.md

 ## Deployment
 After having the main.py and the rest of the files with the model and functions complete, the API was deployed using Google Cloud Run, as it offers the flexibility to allocate a desired amount of RAM memory and CPUs to the application.
 Since Cloud Run is a container hosting service, it was necessary to set up the API environment in a docker file.
 To do this, a [requierements.txt](https://github.com/ksfajardo/PI01_ML_OPS_API/blob/main/requirements.txt) file was constructed inside of which all the dependencies and libraries necessary to run the endpoints were included.
 Then, the docker image was created locally and subsequently uploaded to Docker Hub.
-Next, on Google Cloud, a Cloud Run service was created and with the link given by Docker Hub of the docker image, 16GiB of RAM memory and 4 CPUs were assigned to run the API.
+Next, on Google Cloud, a Cloud Run service was created with the link given by Docker Hub of the docker image.
+16GiB of RAM memory and 4 CPUs were assigned to run the API.
 Whit this, Cloud Run itself deploys the application and generates a link to acces the [running API](https://moviesapp-oxeinkhcia-uc.a.run.app).

-PD: It is worth mentioning that even with all of this resources the service still could not run the recommendation algorithm using the full dataset (just the similarity matrix of the full dataset weighs almost 15GB).
-Even though I could have assigned even more resources to the API so that it runs in its full dataset glory, I did not because that would have meant doing this process all over again.
-And on top of that, I would have had to search for a server (in all of the possible regions that Google Cloud has, which are A LOT) that could host it, because every region has a different limit of resources allowed per user.
+PD: It is worth mentioning that even with all of this resources the service was unable to run the recommendation algorithm using the full dataset (the similarity matrix of the full dataset alone weighs almost 15GB).
+Even though I could have allocated even more resources to the API so that it runs in its full dataset glory, I did not because that would have meant having to search for a server (in all of the possible regions that Google Cloud has, which are A LOT) that could host it, because every region has a different limit of resources allowed per user.
 So, instead I decided to use a sample of the dataset (half its size to be precise) and deploy the API with it.
-You can see this part in the last part of the Jupyter Notebook where the recommedation system was developed ([here](https://github.com/ksfajardo/PI01_ML_OPS/blob/main/MLmodel.ipynb)).
+You can find this part in the last section of the Jupyter Notebook where the recommedation system was developed ([here](https://github.com/ksfajardo/PI01_ML_OPS/blob/main/MLmodel.ipynb)).

 ## Developer

 ## Video

+## Acknowledgments